 Miranda graduated from the University of Alabama in 2002, and has worked in non-profit or corporate communications in the greater Memphis area since then.
 She is currently part of the FedEx Freight corporate communications team.

 Miranda and her sons, Alex and Will, reside in Collierville, TN.
-Miranda and her partner, Beau, love spending time with their families and watching their kids grow, attending church, traveling and working out.
+Miranda is married to Beau, and they love spending time with their families and watching their kids grow, attending church, traveling and working out.
 She and Beau both enjoy horseback riding and Miranda has passed the love on to her sons, who also enjoy soccer, traveling to the coast and University of Alabama football.

 Whit Marbut, AutoZone